buildpacks/docs/content/docs/for-platform-operators/tutorials/lifecycle/_index.md

 ${CNB_LIFECYCLE_PATH}/builder -log-level debug -layers="./layers" -group="./layers/group.toml" -analyzed="./layers/analyzed.toml" -plan="./layers/plan.toml" -buildpacks="./buildpacks" -app="./workspace" -platform="./platform"
 ```

-Taking a deep look at the following output shows that you have built the two buildpacks that we need in order to run our `bash-script` application.
-In addition, checking the `layers` directory should show other directories like the two from the buildpacks, a `config` and a `sbom` ones.
+Taking a look at the following output shows that you have invoked the two buildpacks that we need in order to run our `bash-script` application.

 ```text
 Starting builder...